Skip to main content

-8 min read
+10 min read

 A crash is unsettling on its own.
 When you learn the other driver was arrested for Driving Under the Influence of Intoxicants (DUII), the situation changes dramatically.
-You are now dealing with two parallel legal tracks:
+For the injured person, the most important point is this: the arrest may become important evidence, but your claim remains a civil injury claim focused on fault, causation, insurance coverage, and documented losses.

 • A criminal case brought by the State of Oregon to punish impaired driving.